 - Blind corners create unused dead space in the back of cabinet

 - Not the same as a “Corner Cabinet” (used for lazy susan swivels)

-How to Determine If You Have a Blind Left or a Blind Right Cabinet
+Determining If You Have A Blind Left Or A Blind Right Cabinet

 One easy way to determine a blind left or a blind right is to picture standing over or in front of the row of cabinets.

 When standing over the cabinet looking down, do you have the un-used area to your left?
 If yes, you have a blind left.
 If the unused area is to your right, you have a blind right.

 One other method is to determine which way a storage organizer would rotate out.
 If the slide out organizer would rotate out towards the right, you have a blind left cabinet.
 If the slide out organizer would rotate out towards the left, you have a blind right.

 What Are The Dimensions Of A Blind Corner Cabinet

 Depending on the manufacturer, your specific cabinet dimensions may vary in size.
 However, most blind corner cabinets will have similar sizes.
 These cabinets may be Face Frame with different overlays, Frameless or Inset styles.
 Often times you may have a full height cabinet or a cabinet with a pull out drawer above it.